 My multidisciplinary research interests include Flexible and Printable Electronics, Electronic Skin, Robotic Tactile Sensing, Bendable electronics device modelling, Micro/Macroelectronics and System Integration.
 Details of my group’s research are available at BEST Group Website.
+Recently my BEST Group has launched its YouTube Channel where videos, demos and animations from some of these projects are available.
 Some of my project are described below.

 PRINTSKIN will develop a robust ultra-flexible tactile skin using an innovative methodology involving printing of high-mobility materials such as silicon on ultra-flexible substrates such as polyimide.
 The tactile skin will have solid-state sensors (touch, temperature) and electronics printed on ultra-flexible substrates such as polyimide.
 The silicon based ultra-thin active-matrix electronics in the backplane will be covered with a replaceable soft transducer layer.
 The skin will be validated on the state-of-the-art robotic hands.
 This new technological platform to print tactile skin will enable an entirely new generation of high-performance and cost-effective systems on flexible substrates.

-2. ‘ELECTROHEAL’ – EU funded Marie Curie Project.
+3. FLEXI-G – EU funded Marie Curie Fellowship Project.

-3. ‘BEND’ – EU funded Marie Curie Project.
+4. ELECTROHEAL – EU funded Marie Curie Fellowship Project.

-Flexible electronic research has thus far explored various materials and fabrication techniques.
-Whilst these are important areas, device modelling and circuit design is critical for taking the research closer to manufacturing.
+Flexible electronic research has thus far focussed on exploring several materials and fabrication techniques.
+Whilst these are important areas, device modelling and circuit design are critical to take the research closer to manufacturing.
 The acceptable degree of bendability for reliable operation of devices and circuits is a question that has not been addressed so far.
 This is a challenging because the standard transistor models for circuit simulation programs such as SPICE do not take into account the dynamic bendability induced effects.
-FLEXELDEMO will address these challenges by systematically characterizing the ultra-thin chips, identifying various parameters that change with bending, and suggesting improved BSIM models for devices over bendable substrates.
+FLEXELDEMO addressed these challenges by systematically characterizing the ultra-thin chips, identifying various parameters that change with bending, and suggesting improved BSIM models for devices over bendable substrates.

-This European Commission funded Marie Curie Actions Initial Training Network is investigating various critical aspects of flexible electronics – all converging towards obtaining an electronically-enhanced and wearable smart skin.
-The silicon and organic materials based solutions are being investigated to obtain systems with the advantages of both.
-My team members are exploring different techniques to integrate silicon based device on flexible substrates and obtaining reliable operation.
+This Innovative Training Network (ITN) trained 18 young researchers and investigated the various critical aspects related to flexible electronics to obtain an electronically-enhanced and wearable smart skin for robotic applications.
+The silicon and organic materials based solutions were investigated to obtain systems with the advantages of both.
+BEST group members explored different techniques to integrate silicon and graphene based device on flexible substrates and obtaining reliable operation.

-The aim of this Marie Curie individual project was to develop mechanically flexible sensors and electronic systems for wearable electronics and electronic skin applications.
+The aim of this project was to develop method for transferring Si based macro/micro/nanostructures on physically flexible substrates to develop sensitive electronic systems for wearable electronic skin applications.
 The challenges included processing and combining stiff and brittle device materials with soft and compliant substrates while ensuring proper electrical functionality of the devices (when they undergo mechanical deformations).
 The two methodologies adopted in this project are: